ibm-cloud-docs/vpc/bare_metal_server_create.md

 | Security groups (optional) | [List all security groups](/docs/vpc?topic=vpc-vpc-reference#security-groups-list) |
 | Profile | [List all bare metal server profiles](/docs/vpc?topic=vpc-vpc-reference#bare-metal-server-profiles-list) |
 | Zone | [List all regions](/docs/vpc?topic=vpc-vpc-reference#regions)  \n List all zones in a region](/docs/vpc?topic=vpc-vpc-reference#zones) |
-{: caption="Table 3.
-Information that you need to create a bare metal server by using the CLI" caption-side="bottom"}
+{: caption="Information that you need to create a bare metal server by using the CLI" caption-side="bottom"}

 ### Creating a bare metal server
 {: #cli-command-create-bare-metal-server}